mcruzdev/platformoon-workshop/docs/index.md

 !!!
 Disclaimer

-    I know that it is not a real platform, but I want to learn more about this topic and I want to create my own platform to learn more about CNCF toolings and to share it.
+    I know that it is not a real platform, but I want to learn more about this topic and I want to learn more about CNCF toolings and to share it with you.

 ## Platform Engineering on Kubernetes Book